THE SH1971 BLOG

 Posture

 Carrying load activates spinal stabilizers and upper back muscles — areas that weaken quickly with desk work and aging.
+So even if you don't feel it, your body is working to help align your posture.
+And posture impacts everything from one-sided body aches (asymmetry) to your facial structure and even neck wrinkles.

 Metabolism